 Don’t know where to start?
 We can help.
 Complete our online form and we’ll connect you with up to 4 local solar panel professionals.
 They’ll be able to give you expert advice and free quotes.

 When you’re choosing your solar panels, you’ll also need to decide what’s more important to you: efficiency or profit.
 The most efficient solar panels tend to be the most expensive.
 This means that although they’ll generate a lot of electricity, it’ll take you longer to start getting a return on your investment than if you bought cheaper, less efficient panels.

 You can work out how long it’ll take for a solar panel system to start generating profit using this simple equation:

 Solar panel costs (including purchase, installation and maintenance) ÷ yearly energy bill saving

 = number of years before you start generating a profit

 It’s sensible to have a rough idea of how long you’re likely to be living in your home when you’re trying to find the best solar panels for you.

 If it’s a relatively short amount of time then you’ll probably want to pick cheaper, less efficient solar panels.
 But if you have plans to stay in your home for a very long time, you might want to go for a more efficient and expensive system.
 This is because it’ll make you more profit in the long run.

-When you’ve done some research and are ready to find some solar panel installers, complete our online form.
-We’ll connect you with up to 4 local professionals who should be able to help you find and fit the best solar panels for you.
+Want to find solar panel installers in your area?
+Complete our online form.
+We’ll connect you with up to 4 local professionals who can help you find and fit the best solar panels for you.